 - Anyone looking for a piece of equipment that can be the centerpiece of their gym may have found their match.

 - Athletes looking for variety in their workouts will enjoy the various attachments that unlock the ability to focus on specific muscle groups.

 Who Shouldn’t Buy the Force USA X20

-- Anyone tight on space will want to look elsewhere.
+- Anyone tight on space will want to consider a smaller option or a foldable rack.
 This rack is over 7.5 feet tall and about six feet wide.

 - Folks who are on a tight budget will want to check out some cheaper options.
 The X20 could potentially cost you around $7,500 if you purchase the white glove assembly and the upgraded attachment kit.

 - Those who want a portable rack will want to look elsewhere, this rack weighs about two tons when fully assembled.